-Job Title: IT Extension Field Coordinator Minimum number of years of relevant experience required: , , , Expected Start of Assignment: Over the period of the project Duration: Total 120 days maximum distributed over 2 seasons (will be or for each district/ village as decided).
+Job Title: IT Extension Field Coordinator Minimum number of years of relevant experience required: Advanced university degree (or a relevant comparable experience) in agriculture with background of IT with at least years' experience in the IT sector.
+Working knowledge of English Hindi and the local language.
+Expected Start of Assignment: Over the period of the project Duration: Total 120 days maximum distributed over 2 seasons (will be on for each district/ village as decided).
 Total man-days of a coordinators put together is 960 days Location: Villages Reports to: National Project Manager/ National Supervisor consultants

-Under the overall supervision of the National Project Manager and the direct technical supervision of the national supervisors and overall guidance of Spices Board and other project partners, the incumbent will carry out the specific duties as below:
+Under the overall supervision of the National Project Manager and the direct technic supervision of the national supervisors and overall guidance of Spices Board and other project partners, the incumbent will carry out the specific duties as below:

-- Compile information of all farmers in the selected villages and input into the web portal. - Prepare a report at the end of the assignment
+- Compile information of all farmers in the selected villages and input into the web portal.

+- Prepare a report at the end of the assignment

 Key performance indicators

-Expected Outputs Required Completion Date:

-Compiled information inputted basis As indicated in TORs

-Project report for the activity

-Any material produced

-Estimated rates for budgeti ng purposes

-Honorarium rate DSA rate Standard air ticket cost

-National IT field coordinator consultant : USD max 25/- day (WAE basis)
+Rey performance marcators Expected Outputs Required Completion Date: Compiled information inputted basis into web portal on continuous As indicated in TORs Project report for the activity Any material produced Estimated rates for budgeti Estimated rates for budgeting purposes Honorarium rate DSA rate Standard air ticket cost As per implementing partner/ national rates when not in duty station

 Job Title: Monitoring and Evaluation Expert

-Minimum number of years of relevant experience required: Advanced university degree (or a relevant comparable experience) agriculture or a related field with at least 5 years' experience in working with international organizations and doing project management.
-Working knowledge of English and Hindi.
+Minimum number of years of relevant experience required: Advanced university degree (or a relevant comparable experience) agriculture or a related field with at least 5 years' experience in workir with international organizations and doing project management.
+Workir knowledge of English and Hindi.

 Expected Start of Assignment: As and when needed

 Duration: Total 30 days maximum

 Location: Kochi/Village

 Reports to: Implementing Partner